opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

 $ bundle install
 ```

-Next, add your own API Key and API Secret to the environment variables.
+Next, add your OpenTok API key and API secret to the environment variables.
 There are a few ways to do
 this but the simplest would be to do it right in your shell.

 ```